Gil Kenan

-Gil Kenan (גיל קינן; born October 16, 1976) is a British–American filmmaker.
-He is best known for directing the films Monster House (2006) and Poltergeist (2015).
-He has also collaborated with director Jason Reitman, including co-writing the Ghostbusters films Afterlife (2021) and Frozen Empire (2024), the latter he also directed.
-For Monster House, Kenan earned an Academy Award nomination for Best Animated Feature.
+Gil Kenan (גיל קינן; born October 16, 1976) is an Israeli, English and American filmmaker.
+He is best known for directing Monster House (2006), City of Ember (2008), Poltergiest (2015), A Boy Called Christmas (2021), and Ghostbusters: Frozen Empire (2024).
+He has frequently collaborated with filmmaker Jason Reitman.
+Kenan also earned an Academy Award nomination for his directorial debut film Monster House.